 Northeastern University Library has agreements in place with a variety of publishers to support open access publishing.
 Through transformative agreements and various subscribe-to-open and publish-and-read models, Northeastern-affiliated authors can have Article Processing Charges (APCs) fully covered or can receive discounts on the APCs charged by some publishers to make their articles available Open Access.

-- For assistance with existing open access agreements, please contact the Collection Development Librarian.
+- For assistance with existing open access agreements and determining if a journal is covered under one of the Library’s agreements, please contact the Collection Development Librarian.

 - For assistance with depositing a copy of your research publication in an open access repository, like the Digital Repository Service, please contact the Digital Repository team